Your Guide to Multi-Family Homeowners Insurance

 Exterior maintenance

 Ask your insurance agent if you can lower your liability policy costs by hiring an outside company to remove snow and ice or otherwise maintain the property’s grounds.
-A property management company might be more skilled at keeping a property safe for tenants, and reducing your insurance costs offsets the fees.
+A property management company might be more skilled at keeping a property safe for tenants.
+This reduces your insurance costs, offsetting the fees.

 FAQs